mpneuried/grunt-soy-compile/README.md

 - if you use `grunt-regards` instead of `grunt-contrib-watch` to track chnaging files, the compiler will only compile the changed file.
 - if you want to compile only the changed file by `grunt-contrib-watch` you have to define the watch option`options: { spawn: false }`, beause with a spawned task i can not catch the `changed` event through multiple threads.

+#### Path restrictions

+- It's not possibel to use a `,` within the paths to the grunt, xliff, soy or js files, because it's the java command file delimiter.

 #### differnet `jarPaths`

 If you have to define different paths to the jarFiles for differnet developers i use the folowing solution.